-Student Housing and Residential Services does not guarantee assignment to a particular type of accommodation or final admission to the University.
+Southeastern Louisiana University does not guarantee assignment to a particular type of accommodation or final admission to the University.
 Assignment to rooms in the residence hall will be made in accordance with the established policy for priorities and on the basis of available housing space.
-Room assignment is contingent upon final acceptance for admission and upon receipt of full payment.
-Academic Year Housing is available upon request.
-See the Office of Student Housing and Residential Services for further details.
+Room assignment is contingent upon final acceptance for admission.
 Rooms may be occupied ONLY by students to whom they are assigned.
 Rooms may not be sublet to another person.
-Applications received after the deadlines may be denied building or roommate preference.
 Applicants are advised to apply early.
 Building and room assignments are made in the following order: